MahdiNouraie/Bayesian-Stability-Selection/README.md

 This script uses Bayesian stability selection with RLARS and non-informative priors on the rat microarray data.
 It reproduces the results presented in Table 3 of the paper.

 **5. `Rat_2.R`**
-This script begins by removing outliers from the rat microarray data using an isolation tree algorithm.
+This script begins by removing outliers from the rat microarray data using the isolation tree algorithm.
 Bayesian stability selection is then applied with LASSO and non-informative priors to the cleaned data.
 It reproduces the results presented in Table 4 of the paper.

 ---